 As a rule of thumb, you'll generally find the most partner space when you book as early as possible.
 Even better, there's a greater chance you can find coveted partner awards like Qatar Airways Qsuites and Cathay Pacific first and business class.

-Best Ways To Earn Alaska Airlines Miles
+Best Ways to Earn Alaska Airlines Points

 Fly Alaska or a partner airline